-- Historic District: A geographical definable area of local, state, or national historical significance, the boundaries of which have specifically been adopted by the City Council. - Historic Landmark: Any historic resource which is classified as "Distinctive" or "significant" on the McMinnville Historic Resources Inventory.
-Historic landmarks are also locally significant historic resources as defined by OAR 660-023-0200(1)(j). - Distinctive: Resources outstanding for architectural or historical reasons and potentially worthy of nomination to the National Register of Historic Places. - Significant: Resources of recognized importance to the City due to historical association or architectural integrity, uniqueness, or quality. - Historic Resources: Any site, structure, building, district, or object included on the Historic Resources Inventory.
+- Historic District: A geographical definable area of local, state, or national historical significance, the boundaries of which have specifically been adopted by the City Council. - Historic Landmark: Any historic resource which is classified as "Distinctive" or "significant" on the McMinnville Historic Resources Inventory. - Distinctive: Resources outstanding for architectural or historical reasons and potentially worthy of nomination to the National Register of Historic Places. - Significant: Resources of recognized importance to the City due to historical association or architectural integrity, uniqueness, or quality. - Historic Resources: Any site, structure, building, district, or object included on the Historic Resources Inventory.

 As of June 2018, the McMinnville City Council has adopted 1 historic district, the National Register of Historic Places-listed McMinnville Downtown Historic District.
 The district was added to the National Register in 1987.
 The historic district encompasses a 9-block area and has a period of significance which extends from 1884 to 1937.
-Refer to "Map 3.
-Existing Landmarks Overview." on page 94.